wesrog/wesrog.github.com/_posts/2019-09-12-back-to-the-front-end.md

 Web development is a long-lost friend of mine.
 I started learning basic HTML and CSS way back in the late 90s when Netscape and IE were your only options.
-I had a lot of fun learning it and eventually applying the skills I learned to help other people and businesses build their presences.
+I had a lot of fun learning it and eventually applying the skills I learned to help other people and businesses build their presences.<!--more-->

 As my career evolved, however, I grew into more of a back-end developer thanks to Rails and its opinionated goodness.
 And then I made my way into management.